matuteiglesias/journal/content/Dev/2024-12-26_Comprehensive_Repository_Analysis.md

 ## 📅 2024-12-26 — Session: Comprehensive Repository Analysis

 **🕒 16:40–17:15**
-**🏷️ Labels**: repository analysis, markdown, data, insights
+**🏷️ Labels**: Repository Analysis, Markdown, Data, Insights
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The primary goal of this session was to conduct comprehensive analyses of various repositories and compile the insights into markdown files for [[documentation]] and future reference.
+The primary goal of this session was to conduct comprehensive analyses of various repositories and compile the insights into markdown files for documentation and future reference.

 ### Key Activities
 - Analyzed the `series_de_tiempo_ARG` repository and documented the findings.